Configure AWS VPC Default Network ACLs

 Beyond these examples

-These snippets focus on specific default network ACL features: adopting the default ACL into management, ingress and egress rule configuration, and implicit deny-all through rule omission.
+These snippets focus on specific default network ACL features: adopting default ACLs into management, ingress and egress rule configuration, and deny-all patterns for security isolation.
 They’re intentionally minimal rather than full network security configurations.

 To keep things focused, common ACL patterns are omitted, including: